ptompalski/scatter/README.md

 - Ensure the plot is always square.
 - Include a 1:1 reference line.
 - Display “predicted” values on the x-axis.
-- Provide an optional text panel showing agreement statistics.
+- Provide an optional text panel showing agreement statistics, allowing an easy customization of the metrics included.
 - Seamlessly handle grouped data, creating faceted plots with minimal effort.